Accelerating Gradient Tracking with Periodic Global Averaging: Introduction

 Due to the unsatisfactory convergence results of DGD, exact methods (a.k.a.\ bias-correction methods) have been extensively studied to account for the inherent heterogeneity in problem~\eqref{eq:prob}.
 Among them, the family of GT algorithms have each agent perform local gradient steps with an estimate of the global gradient called the tracking variable \cite{XZSX15,DS16,NOS17,QL18}.
 In these methods, the bias (or error) caused by problem/data heterogeneity observed in DGD is asymptotically removed.

 In decentralized methods (including both DGD and exact methods), gossip communication over the network of agents is required at each iteration of the algorithm.
 Very often, communication is computationally expensive and resource intensive in practice \cite{NOR18,YYH+21}.
 To this end, multiple local recursions (or local updates) have recently been studied in the literature.
 Among these methods include LocalGD \cite{Stich18,KMR20}, Scaffold \cite{KKM+20}, S-Local-GD \cite{GHR21}, FedLin \cite{MJPH21}, and Scaffnew \cite{MMSR22}.
 LocalGD, which is based on DGD, still suffers from the bias caused by heterogeneity, and multiple local recursions cause agents to drift towards their local solution \cite{KLB+20}.
 Other aforementioned methods combine bias-correction techniques with multiple local gradient updates; for example, GT with local updates (LU-GT) have recently been studied \cite{BBG23a,GC23,LLKS23,NAYU23}.
-Nonetheless, existing analyses fail to establish any theoretical improvement in communication complexity when the number of local updates are deterministically prescribed \cite{Alghunaim23,BBG23a,GC23,LLKS23,NAYU23}.
+Nonetheless, existing analyses fail to establish any theoretical improvement in communication complexity when the number of local updates are deterministically prescribed \cite{Alghunaim24,BBG23a,GC23,LLKS23,NAYU23}.
 To the best of our knowledge, the only existing analysis that theoretically establishes the benefit of local updates in LocalGD \cite{MMSR22} considers the special case where the objective is strongly convex, the true gradients $\nabla f_i$ are always accessible, and the number of local updates is randomly selected during the optimization process.

-Besides local updates, the \textit{periodic global averaging} technique has recently been developed \cite{CYZ+21} to balance the trade-off between convergence and communication in DGD.
+Besides local updates, the \textit{periodic global averaging} (PGA) technique has recently been developed \cite{CYZ+21} to balance the trade-off between convergence and communication in DGD.
 It is shown that PGA helps improve the transient stage of DGD with and without local updates \cite{CYZ+21}.
-The benefit of PGA in DGD is significant when the network is large and/or sparse.
+In modern scenarios where high-performance data-center clusters are the computing resources, PGA is beneficial owing to efficient All-Reduce primitives \cite{PY09}.
+In addition, the benefit of PGA in DGD is significant when the network is large and/or sparse.
 However, PGA does not remove the heterogeneity bias in DGD, so DGD with PGA still does not converge exactly with constant stepsizes.

 In view of the potential benefits of PGA and the undesirable performance of DGD-PGA, in this work, we incorporate periodic global averaging (PGA) into GT and propose GT-PGA.
 On the one hand, we show that the incorporation of PGA accelerates the convergence rate compared with vanilla GT, especially on large and/or sparse networks.
 On the other hand, GT-PGA also extends LU-GT (with fully connected networks) via efficient gossip communication after local updates.